tulians/traffic/time-estimation/README.md

 It's usual to see vehicles queuing in Buenos Aires' toll booth plazas at peak hours.
 More than 1.5M vehicles enter the city each day, most of which are people commuting to work.
 In this context toll booths regularly feature queues that extend through kilometers in highways.
 The objective of this section is to accurately estimate the average time a given driver waits in order go through the toll booth.

 In order to achieve this goal we need to have concrete figures of both the rate at which cars arrive to the toll booths *λ*, and also the rate at which cars can be serviced *μ*, meaning, the amount of cars that go through the toll booth at a given period of time.
 Both of the rates would be averages, as they will be considering times where there is a long queue, as well as times where there's no queue at all.
-The *ρ* = *λ*/*μ* ratio, known as traffic intensity, will help us identify the average behavior of the queue, given that if *ρ* &lt; 1 there is a finite probability that the queue can be handled by the booth; on the other hand if *ρ* ≥ 1 the queue length will become longer and longer without limit (at least in theoretical terms).
+The *ρ* = *λ*/*μ* ratio, known as traffic intensity, will help us identify the average behavior of the queue, given that if *ρ* &lt; 1 there is a finite probability that the queue can be handled by the booth; on the other hand if *ρ* ≥ 1 the queue length will become longer and longer without limit up to infinity (at least in theoretical terms).

 Given that we have information of traffic flow along several toll booths, we'll use it to derive these two coefficients, and find the value of *ρ* for each of the toll booth plazas.
 Depending on the dimension of this ratio, we'll need to compute waiting time one way or another.
 More details on this calculations will be given in future sections.